al-Anqa/BMERIT-Heart-Validation/README.md

 To download the repo, you might need to enable github's longer paths.
 Do so with the following command:

-'git config --global core.longpaths true'
+`git config --global core.longpaths true`